ExchangeJS/exchangejs.com/README.md

  You can start a development server with:

-    npm run start
+    npm run dev

 Once the development server is running you will be given a local URL where you can view your changes.

 To deploy your changes just push to GitHub.
-Once they're merged into master they'll deploy to our site automatically in a few minutes.
+Once they're merged into master they'll deploy to our site automatically.